Something nice and small – Still feasible before Christmas

 • 105 Natur (Off White) – also for decoration

-And, the pattern will also work with any other yarn weight.
-Only the size of the finished wreath might vary.
+These pattern also works with any other yarn weight.
+The only difference is that the size of the finished wreath may vary.

 And of course you can use any other colour you like and decorate your wreath with whatever comes to your mind.